tipoqueno/UI-Design/README.md

 #### Content Strategy

-- [The Discipline of Content Strategy](http://alistapart.com/article/thedisciplineofcontentstrategy) - An A List Apart Article.
+- [The Discipline of Content Strategy](http://alistapart.com/article/thedisciplineofcontentstrategy) - An A List Apart Article, by Kristina Halvorson.

 ### Communities